dannysevere/DataRequests/README.md

 I learned a lot during this project.
 My SQL skills are much more advanced than when I initally started.
 I've become skilled in parsing text with CHARINDEX and LEFT AND RIGHT FUNCTIONS and using these parsed values to lookup additional values.
 I've learned the value of using CTE's to manipulate data.
 Instead of trying to fit everything into one query through a mess of functions, I took the extra space and wrote additional queries to give everything approiate aliases and tranformations to make the final query as simple as possible.
 This also led me to learn how to use temp tables, which became crucial to the integrity of my large query.
 These tools will save me much time in future projects, and I'll be able to resort to them before problems arise rather than try them on the nth try of fixing a problem.

 I've also learned the importance of working with a clear head.
-Many times I would spend hours working on problems to no avail, when I would decide to take lunch or trt again in the morning.
+Many times I would spend hours working on problems to no avail, when I would decide to take lunch or try again in the morning.
 Countless times, the answer would come to me as I was mindlessly going about my day.
 I always came right back into work and would immediately solve the problem after a little bit of trouble shooting.

 I'm excited to work on more ETL processes with the use of SQL stored procedures.